-In our previous “predictive analytics in RBM” article, we started a discussion about algorithms of machine learning (ML), predictive analytics, and artificial intelligence.
+In our previous “AI-driven predictive analytics in RBM” article, we started a discussion about algorithms of machine learning (ML), predictive analytics, and artificial intelligence (AI).
 We also covered that a risk software needs to calculate forecasts of Key Risk Indicators (KRIs) proactively and alerts when they exceed thresholds.

 In some cases, a program employing business rules and deterministic formulas without statistics or artificial intelligence can calculate forecast values.
 A combination of that approach with time series analysis can deliver good results, but in general, it is not enough and advanced ML methods should be used.